karlalockhart/coffee-app/README.md

 >No redirects.
 No page reloads.
 >

-1. Upon opening web site/application > begin typing into the search field (i.e. Name of Coffee Drink - "Latte; By Ingredients - "Espresso";
+1. Upon opening web site/application > begin typing into the search field (i.e. Name of Coffee Drink - "Latte; By Ingredients - "Espresso");

 2. A list of coffee drinks will filter out from entire collection of coffee drinks